 26.17.2.3.2 AP behavior for fast passive scanning

 An AP operating in the 6 GHz band may send an unsolicited Probe Response frame using the broadcast address, and shall follow the rules in 11.1.3.8 (Multiple BSSID procedure) if dot11MultiBSSIDImplemented is true.
 The Probe Response frame shall be transmitted at a mandatory PHY rate and may be included in the broadcast RU of a DL HE MU PPDU provided the broadcast RU size does not exceed 106 subcarriers, is located within the primary 20 MHz channel and complies with the rules in 26.5.1.3 (RU allocation in an HE MU PPDU) and 27.3.2.8 (RU restrictions for 20 MHz operation).
+The Probe Response may be carried in a non-HT duplicate PPDU in which case the PPDU shall have the TXVECTOR parameter CH_BANDWIDTH set to a value that is up to the operating channel width of the BSS.(#BF9)

 Clarification Fix 10: CH_BANDWIDTH setting for HE TB PPDUs